lukegeiger/ghostkitchen/README.md

 ### 6. Order Decay Extra Credit

 Order Decay Logic is encapsulated inside the OrderDecayMonitor.
-The OrderDecayMonitors job is to essentially just monitor its datasources shelves(which contain orders) for decayed orders, then notifying its delegate when it finds one.
+The OrderDecayMonitors job is to essentially monitor its datasources shelves(which contain orders) for decayed orders, then notifying its delegate when it finds one.
 It does not perform any removals of the orders itself.
 It simply is just a monitor and tells whoever its delegate is that an order decayed and does not care what its delegate does when that happens.
-I composed the OrderDecayMonitor into the ShelveOrderDistributor.
+I composed the OrderDecayMonitor on the ShelveOrderDistributor.

 Here is a look at the decay monitors datasource and delegate.